TheAviPrasad/microsoft-graph-docs/api-reference/v1.0/api/educationschool-list-administrativeunit.md

 ---
-title: "List administrativeUnit"
+title: "List administrativeUnit an educationSchool"
-description: "Get the administrativeUnit resources from the administrativeUnit navigation property."
+description: "Get a list of administrativeUnits associated with an educationSchool object."
 author: "mmast"
 localization_priority: Normal
 ms.prod: "education"
 doc_type: apiPageType
 ---

-# List administrativeUnit
+# List administrativeUnit an educationSchool

 Namespace: microsoft.graph

-Get the administrativeUnit resources from the administrativeUnit navigation property.
+Get a list of **administrativeUnits** associated with an [educationSchool](../resources/educationschool.md) object.
 ## Permissions

 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).